18 homemade teacher gifts to try

 Scented candle tins

-After a year which has surely caused a few headaches, we think teachers deserve to curl up and unwind over the summer holidays.
-These scented candle tins from Wild and Floral Candles on Etsy come in a range of colourways and scents are are made from non-toxic, eco-friendly and vegan-friendly, as they’re made from Coconut and Rapeseed oil.
+After a year of teaching, we think teachers deserve to curl up and unwind over the summer holidays.
+These scented candle tins from Wild and Floral Candles on Etsy come in a range of colourways and scents are are made from non-toxic, eco-friendly and vegan-friendly, as they're made from Coconut and Rapeseed oil.